patanne/dnsnotify2route53/README.md

 ## DNS Record Types Currently Supported

-Presently the following are supported: A, CNAME, MX, SOA, SRV, TXT
+Presently the following are supported: A, CNAME, MX, NS¹, SOA, SRV, TXT

-This project intentionally discards NS records to preserve the ability of Route53 to properly function as a public-facing slave zone.
-Additionally this project ignores the mname and rname fields of the SOA record for the same reason as previously mentioned.
+¹This project intentionally discards NS records of the root domain (but not subdomains) to preserve the ability of Route53 to properly function as a public-facing slave zone.
+Additionally this project ignores the mname and rname fields of the SOA record for the same reason.